avanwouwe/citadel-browser-agent/docs/install/browser.md

 > [!NOTE]
 > If you have already force-installed another plugin via the Google Workspace admin, using profiles will override the Workspace list of force-installed extensions.
 If you add Citadel via the [Google Workspace admin](https://admin.google.com/ac/chrome/apps/) instead, you can also force the extension on in private sessions.
 In that case, delete the `com.google.Chrome` payload from the mobileconfig before uploading.

+## Linux
+On Linux the plugin is force-installed via managed policy files dropped by the [Citadel package](linux.md) for Chrome, Chromium, Edge, Brave and Firefox.
+Opera does not support automated installation, so it has to be installed manually from the [Chrome Web Store](https://chromewebstore.google.com/detail/citadel-browser-agent/anheildjmkfdkdpgbndmpjnmkfliefga/).
+Arc and Comet are not available on Linux.

+See the [Linux installation page](linux.md#what-the-package-installs) for the exact policy file locations per browser, and for how the special-cased Firefox `policies.json` is handled.